elfalehed/RTLT/Hacking/10DaysOfHacking.md

 # :skull: What is hacking?
 How to learn How to hack?
 What should I learn?
 From where? <br /> <br />

-Welcome buddy, I'm gonna walk you through a smaller version of the world of Hacking. <br />
+Welcome buddy :wave: , I'm gonna walk you through a smaller version of the world of Hacking. <br />
 I will give you some Resources to learn from (Docs, Videos, Articles...etc) <br />
 You will find a bunch of informations & things to learn from.
 Try to read/watch!
 Be curious. <br />
 <b> <i> One thing to put in mind! </i> </b>: <br />